appgardenstudios/documentation-planner/README.md

 ## Using
 Please visit https://TODO.hyaline.dev to use the documentation planner tool.

-If you have issues or suggestions please feel free to file a GitHub issue or contact us at support@hyaline.dev.
+If you have issues or suggestions please feel free to create a [GitHub issue](https://github.com/appgardenstudios/documentation-planner/issues) or contact us at support@hyaline.dev.

 ## Developing